leaningtech/labs/src/content/docs/cheerpx-for-flash/10-getting-started/index.md

 This page will help you get started with CheerpX for Flash and give you a brief insight into how to run Flash content in a normal modern browser.

+## Prerequisites

-To start, you need to have joined the Enterprise Evaluation Programme, or purchased a license for CheerpX to receive our releases.
+To start, you need to have joined the Enterprise Evaluation Programme (EEP), or purchased a license for CheerpX to receive our releases.
 You should receive these via email each time we have a new release.
 If you want to enquire about the EEP feel free to [contact us](https://leaningtech.com/contact-us).

 You also need to make sure you have agreed to Adobe's free evaluation license, and received your custom build of `libHCSFP_CX.so` from Adobe/Harman.
 Feel free to get in touch with Harman, tell them that you're planning to use CheerpX, and ask them for the `libHCSFP_CX.so` file.
 They will provide you with a build to use alongside CheerpX.